Samiksha-sahu23/RealTime-Mask-Detection/README.md

 Ensure that the trained model mask_detector.h5 is in the model/ folder.

-Update the BASE_PATH in src/train.py according to the folder where the datset is stored in your system
+Update the paths according to your system where it is necessary in all the code .
+Ensure that the path is correct.

 ### 4. Training the Model